 The Occam’s Racers team will be racing at Mid Ohio on 10/18-20 with AER.
-The main team is Mario Korf (me), Pat Cornwall, and Evan Merrill.
+The main team is Mario Korf (me), Pat Cornwall, and Alyssa Merrill.
 Pat races regularly with a BMW league, and he’s been on the Occam’s team twice before.
 He’s a fast driver, a good mechanic, and you can’t ask for a better teammate.
-Evan was one of the drivers at the Watkins Glen aero tests.
-His background is sim racing, and this make his racecraft very impressive, and his online speed somehow translates to the real world.
+Alyssa was one of the drivers at the Watkins Glen aero tests.
+Her background is sim racing, and this make her racecraft very impressive, and her online speed somehow translates to the real world.

 I’ve been looking for a fourth driver for this race, and found one: Sonny Watanasirisuk.
 If you follow Miatas, you probably know the name, he works for 949 Racing has won many a race and championship, and is a pro driving coach.
 Sonny will be joining the team primarily as our coach.
 Who am I kidding?
 He’s our ringer.
 I’m super stoked at this development, and I’m sure it will result in some humble pie, as well as a bunch of speed and setup secrets which I will share with you all.
 (Or not.
 Muah ha ha ha.)